chilcano/mtls-apps-examples/1-greeting-java/README.md

 #### 3. Create the server `truststore` with the client certificate.

-The `truststore`, in `JKS` format, file must contain all certificates that are trusted, and since we have 2 self-signed certificates (client and server) in this Lab, the `truststore` will be the same for the client and server.
+The `truststore` file, in `JKS` format, must contain all certificates that are trusted, and since we have 2 self-signed certificates (client and server), the `truststore` will be the same for the client and server.
 ```sh
 keytool -v \
         -importcert \